 You have most likely heard about fluoride at some point in your life… and how dentists claim that it “strengthens” your teeth and “minimizes cavities”.
-Have you ever heard about fluorosis?
+What is fluorosis?

 How much do you really know about fluoride?